-Next, you’ll need to save your changes by scrolling down and clicking the Save Changes button.
 When you do that, WP Rocket will start to process your CSS files and show you a progress bar.

 It will take a few minutes for the plugin to process and remove unused CSS files from your website.

-You’ll see a ‘Remove Unused CSS is complete!’ message when the plugin has completed the process.
+You will see a ‘Remove Unused CSS is complete!’ message when the plugin has completed the process.